 The frequency and scope of audits are determined by the amount and source of federal financial assistance expended in any year.
-Non-Federal CEs that expend \$750,000 or more during their fiscal year in federal awards8 must have a single or program-specific audit conducted for that year (2 CFR § 200.501(a)).
+Non-Federal CEs that expend \$1,000,000 or more during their fiscal year in federal awards8 must have a single or program-specific audit conducted for that year (2 CFR § 200.501(a)).
 CEs subject to audit requirements in 2 CFR Part 200, subpart F must be audited on a single (organization-wide) audit basis by independent auditors.
 If a CE expends federal awards under only one federal program (such as CSFP), it may elect to have a program-specific audit if certain requirements are met (2 CFR §200.501(c)).
-If the federal financial assistance expended in one year is less than \$750,000, then the CE is not subject to the single audit requirement.
+If the federal financial assistance expended in one year is less than \$1,000,000, then the CE is not subject to the single audit requirement.
 All audits must be conducted per Generally Accepted Government Auditing Standards (GAGAS).

-In procuring audit services, the CE must follow the procurement standards in 2 CFR Part 200 (2 CFR §§200.509, and 200.317 through 200.326).
+In procuring audit services, the CE must follow the procurement standards in 2 CFR Part 200.
 The objective is to obtain high-quality audits.
-In requesting proposals for audit services, the audit's objectives and scope must be made clear and the CE must request a copy of the audit organization's peer review report which the auditor is required to provide under GAGAS.
+In requesting proposals for audit services, the audit's objectives and scope must be made clear, and the CE must request a copy of the audit organization's peer review report which the auditor is required to provide under GAGAS.